0xZakk/JS-DC/09-templating/readme.md

   1. gives us a way to be modular about how we construct a page for a user
   2. lets us react to user input and change parts or all of a page
   3. lets us get data into the page and respond when that data changes by updating the page

-### Types of Templating Engines / Languages
-- 3 classifications of templating Languages
-  - recognize them by (1) their syntax and (2) their feature set
-- Jade / Pug:
-  - html processing component gives us everything a templating engine does but includes a cleaner, more terse way to write html
-- Nunjucks / Swig:
-  - logic-full templating (can process/manupulate data)
-  - EJS - embeded JavaScript (port of ERB: Embeded Ruby)
-- Handlebars / Mustache
-  - logic-less (typically), typically recognized with `{{}}`

-### Relation to web components
-- if you've ever looked at react, you may have seen something like this (ref to component in slide)
-- this is the opposite approach to templating
-- in templating, the templates are solely for displaying data
-  - especially true with handlebars (which is mostly logic-less)
-- we often need some way of efficiently render variations of the same template depending on the data
-  - this problem is what gave rise to logic-full templating
-  - logic-full templating tries to - as the name suggests - provide logic in our templates (i.e. in html)
-  - requires a lot of additional effort
-  - components/react solution is to do the opposite, bring html into our JS, so we can use JS to build out our markup

 ### Handlebars
 - we're going to be using handlebars